Glomera acutiflora (Schltr.) J.J.Sm. 1912 SECTION Uniflorae

 Flower Size 1" [2.5 cm]

-Found in Papua New Guinea in montane forests at elevations of 700 to 1100 meters as a small to just medium sized, hot to warm growing epiphyte with slightly compressed, branched, leafy stems carrying many, linear-lancelate, obliquely acute, basally cuneate leaves that blooms in the spring on a short, terminal, single flowered inflorescence arising through a elliptic, subapiculate, sparsely striate, clasping spathe and has hyaline, shorter than the ovary floral bracts.
-The epiteth acutiflora is a misnomer as there is nothing acute about the flower, most likely an error for sharp-leafed, acutifolia which it does have..
+Found in Papua New Guinea in montane forests at elevations of 700 meters as a small to just medium sized, warm growing epiphyte with a short rhizome giving rise to branching, slightly compressed leafy stems carrying many, linear-lanceolate, obliquely acute, basally cuneate leaves that blooms in the fall on a short, terminal, single flowered inflorescence arising through an elliptic, subapiculate, sparsely striate, clasping spathe and has hyaline, shorter than the ovary floral bracts.

 Synonyms *Glossorhyncha acutiflora Schltr.
 1912